Packed-Ensembles for Efficient Uncertainty Estimation: Ethics

 \section{Ethics}

-The purpose of this paper is to provide a method for a better estimation of Deep Learning model uncertainty.
-Nevertheless, we acknowledge their limitation, which could become critical when applied to safety systems for instance.
-While this work aims to improve the reliability of Deep Neural Networks, this approach is not ready for deployment in safety-critical systems.
+The purpose of this paper is to introduce a new method for better estimation of uncertainty for deep-learning-based models.
+Nevertheless, we acknowledge their limitations, which could become particularly concerning when applied to safety-critical systems.
+While this work aims to improve the reliability of DNNs, this approach is not ready for deployment in safety-critical systems.
 We show the limitations of our approach in several experiments.
-Many more validation and verification steps would be need before real-world deployment to ensure robustness to various unknown situations, corner-cases, adversarial attacks, biases.
+Many more validation and verification steps would be crucial before considering its real-world implementation to ensure robustness to various unknown situations, including corner cases, adversarial attacks, and potential biases.